-- A.23.1 The ECU shall be capable of generating Alarm Records for each of the following events: - a. an MSU is disconnected from the ECU while the ECU is in Operation in accordance with A.18.3; - b. an MSU is reconnected to the ECU while the ECU is in Operation in accordance with A.18.3; - c. an MSU is not communicating with the ECU as required by this Specification in accordance with A.18.4; - d. after the ECU comes into Operation, all of the vehicle's axle groups have an MSU connected to the ECU in accordance with A.18.5; - e. after the ECU comes into Operation, one or more of the vehicle's axle groups do not have an MSU connected to the ECU in accordance with A.18.5; and - f. the ECU internal clock is adjusted in accordance with A.18.6.

-- A.23.2 An Alarm Record shall consist of at least the following data:
+- A.23.1 The ECU shall be capable of generating alarm records for each of the following events: - a. an MSU is disconnected from the ECU while the ECU is in operation in accordance with A.18.3; - b. an MSU is reconnected to the ECU while the ECU is in operation in accordance with A.18.3; - c. an MSU is not communicating with the ECU as required by this specification in accordance with A.18.4; - d. after the ECU comes into operation, all of the vehicle's axle groups have an MSU connected to the ECU in accordance with A.18.5; - e. after the ECU comes into operation, one or more of the vehicle's axle groups do not have an MSU connected to the ECU in accordance with A.18.5; and - f. the ECU internal clock is adjusted in accordance with A.18.6. - A.23.2 An alarm record shall consist of at least the following data: - a. data record version; - b. record number; - c. date; - d. time; - e.
+ECU ID: - f.
+MSU ID (if applicable); and - g. a unique code identifying the event in A.23.1.

-- a.
-Data Record Version;

-- b.
-Record Number;

-- c.
-Date;

-- d.
-Time;

-- e.
-ECU ID;

-- f.
-MSU ID (if applicable); and

-- g. a unique code identifying the event in A.23.1.

-Note: The unique code may be set by the Applicant; however when communicating with a connected telematics in-vehicle unit, the alarm codes specified in Appendix B should be used to maintain a common meaning.
+Note: The unique code may be set by the applicant.
+However, when communicating with a connected telematics device, the alarm codes specified in Appendix B should be used to maintain a common meaning.